• Skip to main content

 A time trial is a race against the clock.

-Don’t set off too hard, or you may not finish the workout.
+Don’t start too hard, or you may not finish the workout.

-Instead, pace yourself to make sure you can complete the entire distance.
+Instead, pace yourself so you can complete the entire distance.

 Then, next time you do this workout, do your best to beat your previous time.